BaoChunhui/Generate-Emotional-Music/README.md

 # Generate-Emotional-Music

-There are dataset, code, and models for "Generating Music with Emotions"
+This is the dataset and code for "Generating Music with Emotions"

 The paired lyric-melody datasets are in the file “lyrics_datasets_v3”.
 All the datasets are stored in the .npy format.